jpfitzinger/tidyfit/README.md

   filter(Date >= 202000)
 ```

-The objective is to fit a ElasticNet regression for each industry group,
+For purposes of this demonstration, the objective will be to fit an
-and compare results to a robust least squares regression.
-This can be
+ElasticNet regression for each industry group, and compare results to a
-done with `regress`:
+robust least squares regression.
+This can be done with `regress`:

 ``` r
 model_frame <- df_train %>%